kevinrenskers/mixedcase.nl/content/articles/2011-04-05-search-perfect-python-ide-django.md

 I also like the Problems pane, which shows the output of the code analysis for all Python files inside your project.
 Most other IDE's only show the result of the analysis for the currently opened file.
 Aptana makes it really easy to spot all problems.

-In the end, while Aptana feels less buggy then PyCharm, it's also much less user friendly.
+In the end, while Aptana feels less buggy than PyCharm, it's also much less user friendly.
 Everything is just a bit more complex to set up.
 Creating a project with existing sources was a bit more complex.
 And while most IDE's recognized the .svn folders in my project and let me work with Subversion without having to configure anything, this was not the case with Aptana.
 I first had to install a plugin to be able to work with Subversion, and sadly trying to search for plugins mostly gave me the dreaded OS X beach-ball.
 And even when it was finally set up, I didn't find it easy to work with.
 I guess command-line based version control is the way to go with Aptana.

 ## Conclusion
 If PyCharm was less buggy, there would be no contest to me, even considering its price tag.
 It's user friendly, has the best Django support, does a good job debugging projects and makes my life a lot easier.
 On the other hand there's Aptana.
 It's free, powerful and does a good job with Django project too.
 It's complex, but once everything is set up (which needs to be done only once) it's pretty nice to work with.